 On this level GRV is looking at product related information, like material content, supply chain and certification.
 Warranty, reparability and „end of use“ advice are also important aspects.
 At the moment, GRV is looking at selected highlight products from different product lines, which show the special sustainable efforts of the brand.

 Bergans has designated staff for environmental and social issues.
 They have added a team member who is also part of the top management.
-Annual sustainability training for all Bergans staff, as they believe, that knowledge is key to empower colleagues, suppliers and customers to take sustainable actions.
+Annual sustainability training for all Bergans staff ensures knowledge and empowerment for colleagues, suppliers and customers to take sustainable actions.

-All staff has participated in a program called “Live the product” besides that Bergans gives the opportunity to educate all staff members to be certified DNT Tourguides.
+All staff is participating in a program called “Live the product” besides that Bergans gives the opportunity to educate all staff members to be certified DNT Tourguides.

-Bergans is a partner of the bluesign® system, which ensures chemical management, as well as management of natural resources and safe working conditions.
+Bergans is a bluesign® system partner, which ensures chemical management, as well as the management of material resources and safe working conditions.
 Almost 75% of all products are made of bluesign® approved materials, even though they are not labelled especially (see Resource Management/label reduction policy).

 Reduced design, clear guidelines and innovative quality oriented material choices.